What is advocacy?

 Having your say is not the same as getting everything you want.
-However, it does mean people will know what it is you want and you will be told why certain decisions have been made.
+However, it does mean people will know what your wishes and feelings are, and you will be told why certain decisions have been made.

 How do I get an advocate?

-If you or a young person you know would like to know more about how an advocate can help you;
+If you would like to know more about how an advocate can help you;